To Kill a King (film)

 To Kill a King is a 2003 English Civil War film directed by Mike Barker, and starring Tim Roth, Rupert Everett and Dougray Scott.
 It centres on the relationship between Oliver Cromwell and Thomas Fairfax in the post-war period from 1648 until the former's death, in 1658.
 The plot includes considerable artistic license with historical facts.
+The film was Benedict Cumberbatch's film debut.